- SUBMISSION POLICY,

 e.
 Patents or patent applications which may be affected by publication

 f.
 Membership of relevant organisations

 a.
-Having a personal relationship with any of the authors or an editor
+Having a personal relationship with any of the authors

 b.
 Working or having recently worked in the same department or institution as any of the authors.